 The Callaway Big Bertha B21 fairway wood is a brilliant option for most club and handicap golfers, especially if you struggle with a miss to the right or to get the ball up in the air.
-The look at address inspires confidence and it launches the ball high with a good amount of backspin to keep it airborne and it’s very forgiving.
+The look at address inspires confidence, with the forgiving performance launching the ball high with a good amount of backspin to keep it airborne.

 Thank you for signing up to Golf Monthly.
 You will receive a verification email shortly.